 Now you’re almost done.
 Have a look around.
 Did you miss any small area?
 If so use the damp cloth again to make your home spotless.
 Nothing left?
 Then take a break.
 You deserve it!

 If it seems like too much work to clean up after a sandstorm, ServiceMarket has got you covered.
-Book a deep cleaning service now!
+Book a deep cleaning service in Dubai now!